Copier, Printer, Scanner Repair Company in Nassau, Queens, NY

 Here's Where It Gets Even More Interesting!...
 What actually makes this whole thing work

 Unlike automobile leases, office equipment leasing companies don't care how much mileage you put on the equipment.
 You'll pay the same 76.5% of the actual value of the unit whether you return the machine with under 20,000 copies on it or over 200,000 copies and leasing companies will try to recover the same 23.5% of the residual value on the unit, regardless of the meter!
-Furthermore, lease returns are not offered exclusively to factory authorized dealers and, frankly, the dealers are not interested in selling used equipment unless it happens to be a unit that they themselves took back on trade.
+Furthermore, lease returns are not offered exclusively to factory authorized dealers the way cars are and, frankly, the dealers are not interested in selling used equipment unless it happens to be a low-metered unit that they themselves took back on trade.
 You may disagree with us if you were ever involved in a lease that included "free service and supplies" but actually limited you to the number of copies you could make over the course of the lease.
 But that limitation is not imposed by the leasing company but by the dealer who must provide the so called "free service and supplies".

 We purchase only the lowest meter lease returns!